 Participating teams include the University of Texas, Texas A&M University, Texas Tech University, Texas Christian University and others from around the country.
-Even with so many good teams coming, Winterbotham's hopes for the Baylor team are "We think we have a great chance to show (how our players have matured) in this event," Winterbotham said.
+Even with so many good teams coming, Winterbotham's hopes for the Baylor team are high.
+"We think we have a great chance to show (how our players have matured) in this event," Winterbotham said.
 Two freshmen are playing in the tournament: Dominick Mueller of Germany and Denes Lukacs of Hungary.
 Head Coach Matt Knoll and Winterbotham said they look forward to seeing how the freshmen will do, as well as the team as a whole.
 For a season opener, it's an 'unbelievable event," Winterbotham said.
-The tournament is free and open to the public.
+The tournament is free and SERVE YOUR COUNTRY AND YOUR CAREER.